semiologic/semiologic-legacy/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 6.2 =

+- Fix various warnings regarding static/non-static php calls
+- Updated to use PHP5 constructors as WP deprecated PHP4 constructor type in 4.3.
+- WP 4.3 compat
+- Tested against PHP 5.6

 = 6.1 =